 Many people enjoy spending their vacation in nature, lying in the shade of pine trees listening to the sound of waves and crickets.
-It really is a peaceful and unique experience, especially if you are spending your summer vacation on a Mediterranean island surrounded by beaches of crystal clear sea and you can get the best of it if you decide to spend your vacation camping instead of booking a hotel room.
+It really is a peaceful and unique experience, especially if you are spending your summer vacation on a Mediterranean island surrounded by beaches of crystal clear sea.
+You can get the best of it if you decide to spend your vacation camping instead of booking a hotel room.

-Since there is no possibility of wild camping on island Brac, because it is illegal, there are some smaller and larger campsites along the coast and near the bays with pebble beaches and are well equipped offering facilities like showers and bathrooms, restaurants, water and electricity, kitchen etc. so you won’t have to worry about a thing during your stay.
+Since there is no possibility of wild camping on island Brac, because it is illegal, there are some smaller and larger campsites along the coast.
+They offer facilities like showers and bathrooms, restaurants, water and electricity, kitchen etc. so you won’t have to worry about a thing during your stay.

 There are several campsites on the island, mostly near Bol town, along the coast.
 The largest campsite on Brac, and also the one with the best facilities, is Auto camp Aloa – Bol.

 The most interesting hiking trail is the one leading to the top of Vidova Gora (Vidova Mountain), the highest peak of the Adriatic archipelago.
 There you will find the remains of an old church dedicated to Saint Vid, an ancient Slavic god.
 Also, you will be mesmerized by the most stunning view over the area.
 You will be able to see the Zlatni Rat beach, the nearby islands (Hvar, Vis, Korcula, Peljesac), and if the weather is clear enough you will even see the Monte Gargano in Italy, on Apenini mountain range.